HIllya51/LunaTranslator/docs/en/alltoolbuttons.md

     Left-click for windowed scaling, and right-click for full-screen scaling.

 1. #### <i class="fa fa-camera"></i> <i class="fa fa-icon fa-rotate-right"></i> Window Screenshot {#anchor-grabwindow}
-    You can take a screenshot of the bound window (it will take two screenshots by default, GDI and Winrt, both of which have a certain probability of failure).
-The best part is that if you are currently using Magpie for scaling, it will also take a screenshot of the enlarged window.
+    After binding the game window, you can take screenshots of the bound window (by default, two screenshots will be taken: GDI and Winrt, both of which may fail).
+If Magpie scaling is currently in use, it will also capture the magnified window.

     When left clicked, the screenshot will be saved to a file, and when right clicked, the screenshot will be saved to the clipboard.
 The middle key opens the in-game overlay.

 1. #### <i class="fa fa-volume-off"></i> <i class="btnstatus2 fa fa-volume-up"></i> Mute Game {#anchor-muteprocess}
-    After binding the game window (not just in HOOK mode, OCR or clipboard mode can also, as long as the game window is bound), you can mute the game with one click, saving the trouble of muting the game in the system volume mixer.
+    After binding the game window, you can mute the game with one click, saving the trouble of muting the game in the system volume mixer.
 1. #### <i class="fa fa-eye"></i> <i class="btnstatus2 fa fa-eye-slash"></i> Show/Hide Original Text {#anchor-showraw}
     Toggle whether to display the original text, which will take effect immediately.